Andrés Guardado

-José Andrés Guardado Hernández ([anˈdɾes ɣwaɾˈðaðo]; born 28 September 1986) is a Mexican professional footballer who plays as a midfielder for La Liga club Real Betis and captains the Mexico national team.
+José Andrés Guardado Hernández ([anˈdɾes ɣwaɾˈðaðo]; born 28 September 1986) is a Mexican former professional footballer who played as a midfielder.

 Popularly known as Principito (Spanish for Little Prince), Guardado came through the youth ranks at Atlas, making his professional debut in 2005 before signing with Spain's Deportivo two years later, where he spent five seasons.
-In 2012 he joined Valencia, with brief loan stints at Bayer Leverkusen and PSV, before permanently joining the latter club in 2015 and winning two Eredivisie titles.
-He returned to Spain two years later with Real Betis, where he has since made over 185 appearances.
+In 2012 he joined Valencia, with brief loan stints at Bayer Leverkusen and PSV, before permanently joining the latter club in 2015 and winning two Eredivisie titles and two Johan Cruyff Shield titles.
+He returned to Spain two years later with Real Betis, where he won a Copa del Rey and made 218 appearances before returning to his native Mexico in 2024.
+He retired from professional football following the end of the 2024-25 season.

-A Mexican international since 2005, Guardado represented the country in five World Cups, four Gold Cups – winning the 2011, 2015 and 2019 tournaments – two Copa Américas and two Confederations Cups.
-He is the most-capped player in the history of the national team with 179 appearances, and joint tenth on the all-time scorer list with 28 goals.
+A Mexican international from 2005 to 2024, Guardado represented the country in five World Cups, four Gold Cups – winning the 2011, 2015 and 2019 tournaments – two Copa Américas and two Confederations Cups.
+He is the most-capped player in the history of the national team with 180 appearances, and joint tenth on the all-time scorer list with 28 goals.

 Club career

 Atlas

-Born in Guadalajara, Jalisco, to Andrés Manuel and Teresa (née Hernández), Guardado began playing professionally for local side Atlas, joining the team's youth system at the age of seven and going on to appear in two full Primera División seasons.
+Born in Guadalajara, Jalisco, to Andrés Manuel Guardado and Teresa Hernández, Guardado began playing professionally for local side Atlas, joining the team's youth system at the age of seven and going on to appear in two full Primera División seasons.
 He made his league debut on 20 August 2005, in a 3–2 home win against C.F.
 Pachuca, and on 15 October, scored his first goal against Tigres UANL in a 2–1 away victory.
 At the end of the tournament, he was voted best rookie.

 On 19 August 2006, Guardado scored his first professional brace against Club América in a 2–0 home victory, both of them being long-range shots from outside the box.
 His performances in his second season led him to win back-to-back (Apertura and Clausura) awards for best full-back.

 In the summer of 2006, press speculation linked Guardado to several Serie A teams as well as Real Madrid, but Deportivo de La Coruña moved quickly and made an offer of €7 million for 75% of his rights.
 An offer was accepted and the transfer was finalised on 7 July 2007, making him the most expensive ever Mexican player at the time; Atlas retained a 25% sell-on-fee as long as it held the remaining 25% of his rights.

 Guardado played his final match at the Estadio Jalisco in a friendly against the Argentine champions San Lorenzo de Almagro, featuring 30 minutes.
 At half-time, he was awarded the club's highest honor, the Athletic Excellence Award.